Scotland 1882 – France 1963

 not titled [Tahitian lily].

-Materials & Technique: drawings, watercolours, watercolour Support: thin cardboard
+Materials & Technique: drawings, watercolours, painting in watercolour Support: thin cardboard

 Tahitian lily, whichMary Cockburn Mercer painted while she was living in Tahiti in 1938, captures the essence of her bohemian, nomadic life.
 She painted a seemingly fragile lily, its delicate white petals and overt spiky stamens arising from a strong and sturdy stem.
 The lush tropical flower, shimmering in the sparkling light from the open window, bends to the world outside where the ocean stretches endlessly to the horizon.
 On the wall is a map of Moorea, an island to the west of Tahiti.